Penguins

 Maybe some people thought the 4 Nations Face-Off in February would be the ideal time for some torch-passing on Team Canada.
 Edmonton Oilers superstar Connor McDavid is not in that camp.
 He likes the old guard when it comes to who should be team captain for that international tournament.

 McDavid, whose Oilers host the Pittsburgh Penguins on Friday, was asked Thursday during an interview session about who should wear the “C” for Canada in that tournament.
-Without hesitation, he pointed to the player who has worn it several times before — Sidney Crosby.
+Without hesitation, he pointed to the player who had worn it several times before — Sidney Crosby.

 “Should be Sid for sure,” McDavid said of the Penguins star center.
 “That’s not even a question.
 It’s just how it should be.
 He’s Sidney Crosby, and he’s been there so many times.
 He’s the guy.